procheta/Task2KBSearch/README.md

  4. Indexpath should be the absolute path of the WIKIHOW index.
  5. The format of the query should be word1_word2_word3.
 For example if the query is "Roast Chicken", then the argument should be "Roast_Chicken"
- 6. The API will return list of task names related to the query.
+ 6. The command will return a list of task names related to the query.